 Before getting a handle on possessive aggression, you’ll want to ensure your dog can understand and complete basic commands.
 A well-trained dog is far likelier to respond to your attempts to quell toy aggression.
 Here are a few ways you can put a stop to your dog’s toy aggression without risking a bite.

-In the early stages of training, it may be best to control your dog’s access to his favorite toy.
+In the early stages of training, it may be best to control your dog’s access to their favorite toy.
 If you have a spare room in your home, you can turn it into a puppy playroom.
-Allow him to play with his toy freely in his playroom but leave the toy behind when you let him out.
-If you crate-train your dog, try leaving the toy in his crate.
-This teaches him that his toy is safe, but it prevents toy aggression from occurring outside a controlled space.
+Allow your dog to play with their toy freely in their playroom but leave the toy behind when you let them out.
+If you crate train your dog, try leaving the toy in the crate.
+This teaches your pup that their toy is safe, but it prevents toy aggression from occurring outside a controlled space.

-According to the American Kennel Club (AKC), training your dog to drop something in his mouth centers on trading one item for another.
-Start by giving your dog a toy he likes but doesn’t love, and then offer him his favorite toy or a treat in exchange.
-Tell him to “drop it” and hold out your hand until your dog releases the item.
-Give him a treat or his favorite toy, teaching him he’ll be rewarded for obeying your command.
+According to the American Kennel Club (AKC), training your dog to drop something in their mouth centers on trading one item for another.
+Start by giving your dog a toy they like but don’t love, and then offer them their favorite toy or a treat in exchange.
+Tell them to “drop it” and hold out your hand until your dog releases the item.
+Give them a treat or their favorite toy, teaching them they’ll be rewarded for obeying your command.

 Dogs respond much better to positive reinforcement than to punishment.
-Instead of taking away your dog’s favorite toy, try distracting him with a treat or a new toy.
+Instead of taking away your dog’s favorite toy, try distracting them with a treat or a new toy.
 A joint study conducted by the University of Giessen and the University of Lincoln found that dogs overwhelmingly prefer new toys.
-The presence of an unfamiliar toy should be enough to persuade him to turn over his current obsession.
-Tell your dog to drop his toy and offer him the new toy in its place.
+The presence of an unfamiliar toy should be enough to persuade them to turn over their current obsession.
+Tell your dog to drop the toy and offer them the new toy in its place.